ipb-halle/k8sTicket/docs/Documentation.md

 Enables k8sTicket for this Deployment
 Setting it to any other value than "true" will stop k8sTicket on this service gracefully.
 This means existing connections will be served until the user quits; new connections are not accepted anymore

-Warning: If Pods that were scaled by k8sTicket, are still exisitng, you have to remove them by yourself.
+Warning: If Pods that were scaled by k8sTicket, are still existing, you have to remove them by yourself.
+They will be removed automatically if the value is set to "true" again.

 ##### Pods (PodTemplate of the Deployment):